gjarnling/udacity-build-a-portfolio-site/README.md

 Even tho this isn't a design course I made some overall decisions regarding the design.
 I chose to use the [Futura PT font from Paratype](http://www.paratype.com/pstore/fonts/Futura-PT.htm) served by [Adobe TypeKit](https://typekit.com/) as my font for the whole site.
 For colors I went with a dark grey and several different opacities, inspired by the [Google Material Design guidelines](https://material.google.com/).
 I also chose to use the [Google Material Design Web Icon Font](https://design.google.com/icons/) for smaller icons.
 The main source of colors come from the header image, an abstract painting.

+I decided to do as the course had taught me and work from small to big.
+For the first, small layout, everything is stacked on top of each other.
+Using the content as guidance I found out I needed three major breakpoints:

+* 600 pixels: Change header and present main content in two columns
+* 870 pixels: Present main content in three columns
+* 1100 pixels: Set max width to content and center it

 Of course all files used are valid [HTML5](https://www.w3.org/TR/html5/) and [CSS3](https://www.w3.org/Style/CSS/) files, validated with [W3C HTML Validator](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).

 ## Closure